Hyra/Docker-for-Laravel-5/README.md

-# Docker for Larave 5 projects
+# Docker for Laravel 5 projects

 If you want to develop locally but don't want the hassle of maintaining Apache, MySQL and various hosts files this is for you.